AXIS A1610 Network Door Controller

 Clean session: Controls the behavior at connection and disconnection time.
 When selected, the state information is discarded at connect and disconnect.

-Keep alive interval: The keep alive interval enables the client to detect when the server is no longer available without having to wait for the long TCP/IP timeout.
+Keep alive interval: Enables the client to detect when the server is no longer available without having to wait for the long TCP/IP timeout.

 Timeout: The time interval in seconds to allow a connect to complete.
 Default value: 60